Sooke Gathering Place

 I just got a huge property tax increase and am afraid of another one

 A plebiscite for something like Sooke Gathering Place would not itself raise taxes.
-If borrowing is approved, it simply gives Council permission to borrow up to a limit.
 Any tax impact would come later, through the District’s annual budgeting process and would depend on several variables:

-how much external funding is secured (grants, donations, partnerships)
+- How much other funding is secured (grants, donations, partnerships)

 What other funding sources are being pursued besides borrowing?

-In addition to the proposed borrowing authority, Sooke Gathering Place is actively pursuing a range of complementary funding sources to reduce the overall cost to taxpayers and strengthen long-term sustainability.
+In addition to the proposed borrowing, SRCHN is actively pursuing a range of complementary funding sources to reduce the overall cost to taxpayers and strengthen long-term sustainability.

-To date, community fundraising efforts have already raised over $300,000, demonstrating strong local support and commitment to the project.
-These contributions reflect donations from residents, supporters, and community initiatives that have helped advance planning and early development work.
+To date, community fundraising efforts have already raised over $400,000, demonstrating strong local support and commitment to the project.
+These contributions reflect donations from residents, supporters, and community fundraising initiatives.

-Once land use certainty and borrowing authority are in place, the project will be in a stronger position to pursue additional funding opportunities.
+A yes vote on the plebiscite will put SRCHN in a stronger position to pursue additional funding opportunities.
 This includes government grants, philanthropic contributions, private donations, corporate sponsorships, and in-kind support from partners and local organizations.
 These partnerships are a key part of the funding strategy and are intended to significantly offset overall project costs.

-The long-term approach is to combine municipal support with external funding sources wherever possible, ensuring Sooke Gathering Place is delivered in a financially responsible way while maximizing community benefit.
+The long-term approach is to combine municipal support with other funding sources wherever possible, ensuring Sooke Gathering Place is delivered in a financially responsible way while maximizing community benefit.

 Getting Involved